eschmar/wp_woocommerce-isotope/README.md

 # WooCommerce Isotope

 Introduces a new filter navigation to woocommerce and adds to both the navigations filter-data attribute and the products classes the corresponding category classes (category-$cat).
+A hidden select dropdown may be activated on mobile views (<code>ul.isotope_select_filter</code>).
 Only displays categories with product count > 0.

 ## Isotope